 Known for their colorful, intricately patterned abdomens, garden spiders are the common name for the genus Argiope, which means “with a bright face” in Latin.
 There are dozens of species within this genus, but the most common members found in North America are the yellow and black, banded and silver varieties.

-Garden spiders typically live for about one year.
+Garden spiders typically live for about one year, according to the National Wildlife Federation.
 After mating in the fall, the females eat the males then die soon after.
 Spiderlings hatch in the spring.

-The vertical spokes of the web are not sticky and serve as tightropes for the spider to walk on.
-The circular strands are very sticky, causing flying insects such as flies, bees, grasshoppers, and others to get stuck in it.
-Garden spiders often hang in the center of the web with their heads down, and when an insect gets stuck they wave or vibrate the web to entangle the prey in it.
-Then, they quickly wrap the prey in silk and bite it, causing the prey to go still.
+Flying insects such as flies, bees, grasshoppers, and others get stuck in the stinky silk.
+According to the University of Idaho Extension’s Homeowner Guide to Spiders Around the Home and Yard, garden spiders often sit in the center of the web, and when an insect gets stuck, they quickly wrap the prey in silk and bite it, causing the prey to go still.

 Garden spiders will spin webs in plants, in porch overhangs, between trees, and in other outdoor spots.

 According to the Integrated Taxonomic Information System (ITIS), the taxonomy of garden orb-weaver spiders is:

 - Subphylum: Chelicerata

 - Family: Araneidae